Life in an Agency: Agency Roles and Responsibilities

 Testers

 If you're in the business of software, you know that it has to be bug and glitch-free before it's delivered to users.
-Testers are there to find creatively every possible scenario a customer could go through when using the product, detect any issues and report them back to developers.
+Testers are there to creatively find every possible scenario a customer could go through when using the product, detect any issues, and report them back to developers.

 Learn More About Software Testers